Privacy Policy

 • At least 3000 cookies in total

-The question of which cookies we use in particular depends on the services used and is clarified in the following sections of the privacy policy.
+The question of which cookies we use in particular depends on the services used and will be clarified in the following sections of the privacy policy.
 At this point, we would like to briefly discuss the different types of HTTP cookies.

 One can distinguish between 4 types of cookies: